tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 for feature spaces with low dimensionality (few features) but becomes less reliable as the number of features is increased.
 The local outlier factor is a technique that attempts to harness the idea of nearest neighbors for outlier detection.
-Each example is assigned a scoring of how isolated or how likely it is to be outliers based on the size of its local neighborhood.
+Each example is assigned a score of how isolated or how likely it is to be outliers based on the size of its local neighborhood.
 Those examples with the largest score are more likely to be outliers.
 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/outlier_detection.html#local-outlier-factor).